nicholasrupert/snail/README.md

 ---

 I might one day want to make it run at the top or bottom of an actively-used terminal window.

+I might one day want to make the installer that generates snail.pl based on the computer's OS and hardware and whatnot, so that the program doesn't have to check each time.
+Or possibly have it update itself when run with like "snail -u" or something.